 Step 4 – Suppose some theme or plugins on your site are not compatible with PHP 7, they will be listed on the screen for you to decide whether to replace them with some other compatible plugins or just disable them completely.

 Step 5 – Once you have updated or removed the incompatible plugins and themes on your site, you can check for compatibility again.

 Step 6 – Even after upgrading to PHP 7.2, you will be able to manually switch back to older PHP versions or upgrade to the latest version of PHP when available.

 You can also change the PHP version for your site from cPanel using the PHP Version Manager tool.

 The SG Optimizer plugin will periodically check if your site is running on the latest recommended version of PHP.
 Right now, it is PHP 7.2 but later it can be altered to PHP 7.3, 7.4, etc. depending on WordPress’s latest requirements.

-Thus I hope you found this article very useful in upgrading the version of PHP from version 5.6 or below to version 7.2 or above on SiteGround web hosting platform.
+Thus I hope you found this article very useful in changing the PHP version of WordPress from 5.6 or below to version 7.2 or above on SiteGround web hosting platform.